arp122/AirDrums/README.md

 # AirDrums
-App that lets you play virtual drums in the air.
+Mobile application along with sensors wirelessly connected using Bluetooth that lets you play drums anywhere, anytime, anyplace.